 After graduating from the University of Michigan, I worked and studied abroad in London, England.
 I had the unique opportunity to work for Prime Minister Margaret Thatcher.

-Over the past eight years I’ve taken 3,050 soul cycle classes and I am a life member of the Council on Foreign Relations.
+Over the past eight years I have taken over 3,600 soul cycle classes.
+I am a life member of the Council on Foreign Relations.

-Lastly, I’m a board member of Project ALS, Shefa School and Kindness.org.
-I chair the Community Resource Cabinet at UJA Federation of New York and serves on the Advisory Board of the Jewish Studies Center at Baruch College and also co-chair the Advisory Council of the Center for Family Life at the Marlene Meyerson Jewish Community Center of Manhattan.
+Lastly, I am a board member of Project ALS, the Shefa School, Kindness.org, and the UJA Federation of New York.
+I chair the Community Resource Cabinet at UJA Federation of New York and serve on the Advisory Board of the Jewish Studies Center at Baruch College and also co-chair the Advisory Council of the Center for Family Life at the Marlene Meyerson Jewish Community Center of Manhattan.

 Teams That Use Their Strengths Perform Better Than Teams That Don’t